Pros, Cons, & Who benefits more from them

 - In general, they tend to need more repairs and maintenance than towables.

-A motorized RV is for people who want to pick up and go wherever they want to go, whenever they feel like it.
+A motorized RV or destination trailers is for people who want to pick up and go wherever they want to go, whenever they feel like it.
 Since they are generally more luxurious and have more home-like amenities than towables, motorized RVs are preferred for longer trips, and are ideal for people who think that it’s all about the road and not so much the destination.

-Bottom line, if you are a full-time traveler, a retiree aching to see the whole country in one go, part of a large family, or just looking to explore America from the comfort of your own home, motorized is the way to go.
+Bottom line, if you are a full-time traveler, a retiree aching to see the whole country in one go, part of a large family, or just looking to explore America from the comfort of your own home, motorized recreational vehicles is the way to go.

 Pros, Cons, & Who benefits more from them